coristig/autonomous_car/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+My pipeline consists of _ parts:

+1. First I transform the image using a grayscale function.
+2. Next the image goes through a gaussian process to smooth out / simplify the image.
+3. To begin looking for lane lines, next we do Canny edge detection, essentially looking for strong contrasts in color or 'edges'
+4. Next I narrow the image to eliminate irrelevant areas such as the sky from our model.
+5. To search for the strongest / longest lines, I then use a Hough Transform to narrow down the search for the lane lines.
+Here we primarily focus on the longer lines, which we can use later to help weight our regression model.
+6. The lines returned from the Hough Transform are then used as the basis for extrapolating where the lane lines are.
+I used a regression model, splitting the lines returned by the Hough Transform by slope.
+The trained models were then used to estimate the 'best fit' line.
+7. I then use the weighted_img function to draw our predicted lane lines on the original image.

+Below is an image from steps 1-5
+![Part 1 of pipeline][pipeline_1.png]

+And finally the original image, Hough Transform, and weighted image:
+![Part 2 of pipeline][pipeline_2.png]

 ###2.
 Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when ...
 Another shortcoming could be ...

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Much of my code could have been cleaned up to be made more readable.

+Secondly, filter